wikimedia/wikipedia-ios/README.md

 Please file bugs at [bugzilla.wikimedia.org](https://bugzilla.wikimedia.org/enter_bug.cgi?product=Wikipedia%20App); use the "iOS App" component.

 # Submitting patches
+Before submitting a patch be sure to use Uncrustify to format your code (See installation instructions above).
+To make it easy, you can install a pre commit hook by running the script  ```/scripts/setup_git_hooks.sh``` or by using the BBUncrustifyPlugin as mentioned above.

 See [mediawiki.org's Gerrit page](https://www.mediawiki.org/wiki/Gerrit) for general information about contributing to Wikimedia project source code hosted in Gerrit -- use the project name "apps/ios/wikipedia" in place of "mediawiki/core" etc.

 You can also follow or fork from our [GitHub mirror](https://github.com/wikimedia/apps-ios-wikipedia).
 Note that pull requests submitted through GitHub must be manually copied over to Gerrit for review and merge (though there is a bot we plan to enable to simplify this).

 Please include unit tests with any new code where possible.

 # Architecture
 This generation of the Wikipedia reader app is built around native UI chrome (menus, toolbars, search UI, preferences, caching, etc) to improve startup time, responsiveness and "nativey" look-n-feel versus a previous HTML-based approach using PhoneGap/Apache Cordova.